routineactivity/routineactivity.github.io/_posts/2024-02-20-hotspot-shapes-sizes.md

 * <a href="https://www.crimrxiv.com/pub/wmelrli9/release/1" target="_blank">Wheeler & Reuter (2020) Redrawing Hot Spots of Crime in Dallas, Texas</a>

 <br>

-I originally posted this on [medium](https://medium.com/@routineactivity85/hot-spot-shapes-and-sizes-70d2b702a2b6).
+I originally posted this on <a href="https://medium.com/@routineactivity85/hot-spot-shapes-and-sizes-70d2b702a2b6" target="_blank">Medium</a>